uncch-rdmc/dataverse-corere/Readme.md

 You will need to collect static files before running (and after updating these files) See https://docs.djangoproject.com/en/3.2/howto/static-files/ for more info.

-If using Whole Tale, you will need to run `python manange.py populate-wt-info` to collect one-time info from your targeted Whole Tale server.

 ### First Run

-Run the application for development with `python manage.py runserver`.
-Or if you need (self-signed) ssl use `python manage.py runsslserver`.
-You should not use these development webservers for production.

 Once the app is up and running, go to the Sites section of the admin console and change the names to match your current site.
 This is used mainly for email formatting.